JonVega/piTVstation/README.md

 + When videos are added, reflect changes immediately without rebooting
 + SAMBA server on boot to add videos wirelessly, versus using SFTP to transfer files
-+ Using a USB device to watch video from instead of just a Micro SD card
++ Using a USB device to watch videos from instead of just a Micro SD card
++ Import videos using USB instead of WiFi
-+ Making a pre-configured image to make installation a breeze, or just making the setup process mush faster and easier
++ Making a pre-configured image to make installation a breeze, or just making the setup process much faster and easier
-+ Backup stopmarks just in case you want another copy
++ Backup all stopmarks just in case you want another copy
 + Have it play selected Holiday videos during a given timeframe (I'll call it *The Scheduler*)
++ Change the currently playing video using a remote control or a button using GPIO
++ Is it possible to swap directories to simulate channels using just one Raspberry Pi?

 ## Random tidbits

++ You could use a bunch of Pis running piTVstation to simulate channels.
+For example, one Pi could be *90's animation* and another could be *1950's TV*, then use a device like the ChannelPlus 3025 to map each Pi to a selected channel on your TV.
 + `vlc` is used because it supports hardware acceleration versus other video players that use software.
 Raspberry Pi 4 has hardware acceleration for H264 and H265 (HEVC).